 If interested, apply for financial aid as soon as possible.
-Waubonsee also offers a variety of scholarships that don't need to be paid back, but they do need to be applied for by the February deadline. www.waubonsee.edu/financialaid or www.waubonsee.edu/scholarships
+Waubonsee also offers a variety of scholarships that don't need to be paid back, but they do need to be applied for by the February deadline.

 STEP 3.
 Get Placed Into the Right Courses